 - · Entitled to file:

-- Creditors
+- creditors

-- Manager of the company or other person authorised under founding documents
+- manager of the company or other person authorised under founding documents

-- Liquidator
+- liquidator

 - · Obliged to file:

-- Debtor (within 30 days)
+- insolvent company (within 30 days)

-- Company fails to pay salaries and other employment-related payments. - Company fails to pay for goods or services on time and fulfil other monetary obligations. - Company fails to pay taxes and other compulsory payments on time.
+Company fails to pay salaries and other employment-related payments.

-Company has no assets or income from which debts could be recovered so the bailiff cannot enforce creditors' claims.
+- Company fails to pay for goods or services on time and fulfil other monetary obligations. - Company fails to pay taxes and other compulsory payments on time. - Company has no assets or income from which debts could be recovered so the bailiff cannot enforce creditors' claims.